josdem/hugo/content/techtalk/cplusplus/c++_io_istringstream.md

 +++

-An istringstream is often used when we have some work yo do on an entire line, and other work to do with individual words within a line.
+An istringstream is often used when we have some work to do on an entire line, and other work to do with individual words within a line.

 As example, assume we have a file that list people and their associated phone numbers.
 Some people have only one number, but others have several, our ouptut file might look like the following: